dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    But Mr. Smilie is not the only one that I urged the same matters to.
-And I will here take the liberty (I hope I shall be pardoned in it) in mentioning the name of a gentlemen whose friendship and acquaintance I have always esteemed and wish to preserve-Colonel J. D. Smith.
+And I will here take the liberty (I hope I shall be pardoned in it) in mentioning the name of a gentlemen whose friendship and acquaintance I have always esteemed and wish to preserve &mdash; Colonel J. D. Smith.

-   As I knew he had a general acquaintance with the persons concerned in the opposition, there was scarcely a day passed, while the matter was before the house last year, that I did not go to him, and in the strongest and sincerest terms I could use, endeavor to impress him with the danger his friends were running into.
+   As I knew he had a general acquaintance with the persons concerned in the opposition, there was scarcely a day passed, while the matter was before the house last year, that I did not go to him, and in the strongest and sincerest terms I could use, endeavour to impress him with the danger his friends were running into.
 That they would ruin the whole interest of the constitutional party by it.
 That the proceeding was so arbitrary and unjust, so despotic and tyrannical, that no body of men who went on such